 The Foundation Year is a great opportunity if you have the ability and enthusiasm to study for a degree, but do not yet have the qualifications required to enter directly onto our degree programmes.
 A significant part of the Foundation Year focuses upon core skills such as academic writing at HE level, becoming an independent learner, structuring academic work, critical thinking, time management and note taking.

 Successful completion of the Foundation Year will enable you to progress into the first year (Level C) of your chosen honours degree.
 Further details can be found here.

-Foundations in Special Educational Needs and Disability
+Introducing Special Educational Needs

 Your first year introduces you to the history of disability and the education of disabled children.
 You learn about historical and contemporary policy and legislation in education.
 You will also explore different cultural representations of disability including those found in the news, advertising, literature, charities, comedy and film.
 You will explore key differences between the medical and social models of disability and there relevance to education.
 Finally, you look at educational ideas and practices that cause disablement and inequality.

-Explorations in Special Educational Needs and Disability
+Exploring Special Educational Needs

 In your second year, you learn about compulsory educational contexts and the relationship between impairment and educational provision.
 You will study the Special Educational Needs (SEN) Code of Practice and will explore contemporary issues in provision.
 You will critically analyse the broad areas of need: cognition and learning; mental health; communication and interaction; physical and sensory impairment and develop alternatives ways of thinking about disability in education.

 You will learn about the importance of research that is led by disabled people as well as emancipatory and participatory research and practice in researching disability.
 You will identify an area for your own independent research project.